 Fusion team members are always willing to coach each other as they develop new areas of expertise.
 They value shared team outcomes and non-financial rewards for coaching others.
 Such incentives can positively impact fusion behaviors, particularly a commitment to coaching.
 But to the contrary, most fusion teams fail to promote and sometimes even hamper employees’ coaching intent because they do one or more of the following:

 Fusion team members are always willing to collaborate and build expertise in new domains.
 A culture of learning instigates a sense of participation among the team members.
 It makes them more adaptable and agile and prepares them to gel even better within future fusion teams.
-The downside of this culture is that it often pushes employees to go beyond their traditional roles and responsibilities, which at times hamper their career growth.
+The downside of this culture is that it often pushes employees to go beyond their traditional roles and responsibilities, which sometimes hamper their career growth.
 In fact, 82% of employees believe that working outside their function will slow their careers.

 Organizations are trying to give a different meaning to career trajectories so that employees see fusion team assignments as learning opportunities that increase their employability.
 These new career trajectories link progression with the diversity of an employee’s experiences.
 A good way to communicate this shift is to show experience-based career maps to the employees.
 These maps focus on the path as much as the destination but do not show progress as a linear, largely vertical movement.
 Instead, they emphasize the importance of gaining diverse experiences through lateral and vertical moves that help build the necessary capabilities to take up a critical role in the future.